 At least one of the V4 and V6 flags shall be set to "1", and both may be set to "1" for both scenarios:

-- when the CP function is allocating F-TEID, i.e. both IPv4 address field and IPv6 address field may be present; or
+- when the CP function is providing F-TEID, i.e. both IPv4 address field and IPv6 address field may be present; or

 - when the UP function is requested to allocate the F-TEID, i.e. when CHOOSE bit is set to "1", and the IPv4 address and IPv6 address fields are not present.